-Although the definitions for detection metrics FP and FN might appear similar to the segmentation metrics FPV and FNV, on careful investigation, they are not (Fig. \ref{fig:fpv_fnv_detection_metrics} (a) and (b)).
-FPV and FNV metrics compute the sum of the volumes of all lesions that are predicted in an entirely wrong location (no overlap with ground truth lesions) or lesions that are entirely missed, respectively.
-Hence, these metrics are defined at the voxel level for each patient.
-On the other hand, the detection metrics (in Criteria 1, 2, and 3) are defined on a per-lesion basis for each patient.
+Although the definition for detection metrics FP and FN might appear similar to the segmentation metrics FPV and FNV, on careful investigation, they are not (Fig. \ref{fig:fpv_fnv_detection_metrics} (a) and (b)).
+The metrics FPV and FNV are defined at the voxel level for each patient, while the detection metrics FP and FN in Criteria 1, 2, and 3 are defined on a per-lesion basis.